nucleic/enaml/docs/source/dev_guides/stylesheets.rst

         :align: center

-Pseudeo-Classes
+Pseudo-Classes
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^

-A pseudo-class augments a style selector to require that an element have a special state in order for the style to be a match.
+A pseudo-class augments a style selector to require that an element have a special state in order for it to be a match for the style.
 Usually, this state will be the result of some external user interaction and may not be reflected in the structure of the view.
-For example the ``'hover'`` pseudo-state will cause the style to only match an element when the user hovers the mouse over it.
+For example the ``'hover'`` pseudo-class will cause an element to be a match for the style only when the user hovers over the element with the mouse.

 Pseudo-classes are specified by assigning a string to the ``pseudo_class`` attribute of a :class:`Style <enaml.styling.Style>` object.
 Multiple